 The N.C.
 Solar Center’s Policy Program helps residents and businesses understand the nuances of the tax credit and other policies and incentives that serve as drivers for the renewable energy industry in the state.

-Below are some of the fact sheets that the N.C.
+Below is some of the information that the N.C.
 Solar Center has put together for North Carolina’s solar industry.

 1. N.C.
 Commercial Solar Incentives – details federal and state tax credits, loans, RECs, and other incentives for solar installation businesses.

 2. N.C.
 Residential Solar Incentives – details federal and state tax benefits and other incentives for home owners with solar installations.

 3. Template Solar Ordinance – This document is intended to offer a path that could facilitate solar project development for companies and landowners while simultaneously creating a framework for local governments to ensure the safeguarding of local values and interests.